nlbegotka/CC-Census-Data/README.md

   school diploma" and "GED or alternative credential" as two separate line items; both are included in the ≤HS numerator.

-## Known limitations of this pass (not yet addressed)
+## Potential limitations of this pass

-- **Not harmonized** — each year's tract/county boundaries are that year's own boundaries, not reconciled onto a common (2020) geography.
+- **Not harmonized** — each year's tract/county boundaries are that year's own boundaries, not reconciled onto a common geography.
 A tract's GEOID and shape can differ across years.
 - **No suppression/jam-value handling** — small-population tracts with suppressed or disclosure-avoided values are not specially flagged; `NA`s from missing table cells are treated as 0 when summing sub-categories (e.g., age brackets, education brackets), which can